 Relationship with other regulatory and supervisory bodies

-The Reserve Bank maintains relationships with other insurance regulators and supervisors, both in New Zealand and overseas, reflecting shared interests and the benefits of cooperation for promoting effective and efficient insurance sector regulation and supervision.
+The Reserve Bank maintains relationships with other insurance regulators and supervisors, both in New Zealand and overseas.

 Council of Financial Regulators